 - Identify the main environmental drivers behind the spatial distribution of ecosystems.

-iAtlantic’s work on ecosystem mapping is led by Dr Veerle Huvenne at the National Oceanography Centre UK, supported by Prof. Dr. Colin Devey at GEOMAR.
+iAtlantic’s work on ecosystem mapping was led by Dr Veerle Huvenne at the National Oceanography Centre UK, supported by Prof. Dr. Colin Devey at GEOMAR.